D3W10/PI-Decimals/README.md

 ### Installation

 After downloading the app from the [releases page](https://github.com/D3W10/PI-Decimals/releases), run it and you can start using.
-PI Decimals is a portable application, being able to be saved in a portable drived and used in any windows machine.
+PI Decimals is a portable application, so it can be saved in a portable drive (like a pen USB) and be used in any windows machine.

 <br />
 <br />